The Skysnag Blog

-There are a number of steps that organizations can take to prevent Business Email Compromise.
+There are a number of steps organizations can take to prevent BEC.
 Some of these steps include:

-Educate employees: Employees should be educated on the risks of Business Email Compromise and what to look for in a suspicious email.
-They should also be made aware of the importance of not clicking on links or opening attachments from unknown senders.
+Educate employees: Employees should be educated on the risks of BEC and what to look for in a suspicious email.
+Raising awareness about the importance of not clicking on links or opening attachments from unknown senders is also crucial.

-Implement a comprehensive security solution: A comprehensive security solution, such as a next-generation firewall, can help to protect against a variety of Business Email Compromise attacks.
+Implement a comprehensive security solution: A comprehensive security solution, such as a next-generation firewall, can help protect against a variety of BEC attacks.

 Monitor for suspicious activity: Suspicious activity, such as large wire transfers or changes to vendor payment information, should be monitored and flagged for further investigation.

 BEC attacks usually begin with a phishing email.
 During this stage, an attacker researches the victim to develop an accurate profile of the company through sites like LinkedIn, Facebook, Google, etc.